AdobeDocs/mobile-services.it-IT/help/android/analytics-main/products/products.md

 ![](assets/map-products.png)

-Non è necessario mappare la variabile *product* variable utilizzando le regole di elaborazione perché questa variabile viene impostata direttamente nella richiesta dell'immagine dall'SDK.
+Non è necessario mappare la variabile *products* variable by using processing rules because this variable is set directly on the image request by the SDK.